5 min read

 The employee from the above thread concludes by asking, “Is this reasonable?”

 The honest and unsatisfying answer to this question is that it will be different for every leader and employee.
 While one employee may see the situation described as suffocating and a sign of trust issues, another may feel it is reasonable because they get a tremendous feeling of comfort and connection from the process.

-Regardless of what management style you take in leading remote teams, here are a few tips and best practices that can be adopted to relieve the temptation to micromanage.
+Regardless of what your leadership style is, here are a few tips and best practices that can be adopted to relieve the temptation to micromanage.

 1. Identify Reasons You Can Trust Your Employees